Mahatma Jyotiba Phule Jan Arogya Yojana: History

 In 1997, the then Chief Minister of Maharashtra Manohar Joshi started 'Jeevandayee Yojana' for the poor people which covered cost of treatment of very serious illnesses.
 But this scheme had shortcomings.
 This scheme was used to cover only 4 procedures related to brain, heart, kidney and cancer.
-Also Rashtriya Swasthya Bima Yojana (RSBY) launched by the Government of India in 2008 had largely failed, while the Aarogyasri health insurance scheme of neighbouring Andra Pradesh state had become very successful.
-So the Maharashtra government closed the RSBY scheme, revamped the old 1997 'Jeevandayee Yojana' and modelled it on the 'Aarogyasri' scheme of the Andra Pradesh to cover 971 types of surgeries, therapies, procedures.
+Also Rashtriya Swasthya Bima Yojana (RSBY) launched by the Government of India in 2008 had largely failed, while the Aarogyasri health insurance scheme of neighbouring Andhra Pradesh state had become very successful.
+So the Maharashtra government closed the RSBY scheme, revamped the old 1997 'Jeevandayee Yojana' and modelled it on the 'Aarogyasri' scheme of the Andhra Pradesh to cover 971 types of surgeries, therapies, procedures.
 It was renamed as 'Rajiv Gandhi Jeevandayee Arogya Yojana' after the former Prime Minister Rajiv Gandhi and it was launched as pilot project on 2 July 2012 over eight districts of the Maharashtra state and it covered 52.37 lakh families.
 These districts were Mumbai, Thane, Dhule, Nanded, Amravati, Gadchiroli, Solapur and Raigad.
 Under this scheme, more than 1 lakh procedures were carried out between July 2012 and October 2013.
 Following the success of this pilot scheme, government of Maharashtra decided to launch this scheme in all 35 districts of the state.